 Get more from your trip by booking a guided tour!
 Experienced museum guides lead your students through highlights of the galleries, answer their questions, and share some behind-the-scenes stories of the Museum, all in about an hour.
 Penn Museum tours feature opportunities to closely look at artifacts (primary sources for learning about the past) and discuss key concepts with our guides.
 This format provides an ideal way to address Common Core standards in Speaking & Listening as well as addressing content in World History, World Cultures, and United States History.

 Reserve your private guided tour at least 6 weeks in advance.
 Tours fill up quickly!
 Our trained docents enhance your group’s visit and add to your enjoyment with their knowledgeable commentary.
 Each gallery can accommodate one tour at a time, with the exception of Egypt, which can accommodate up to three groups at one time.

-We require a minimum of 15 people and a maximum of 30 people for each guided tour.
+We require a minimum of 10 students and a maximum of 30 people for each guided tour.
 Please note that Ancient Greece is limited to 22 people.
 For school groups we require one adult for every 10 children.

 |Children and Students (with ID)||$7 Group Admission + $2 per person per tour|